kalleya/avoinministerio-bootstrap/readme.md

 ---------------------

 * Add TB 2.0 to the project
-* Use a Less Compiler
+* Use a backend Less Compiler
-* Convert static templates
+* Convert static templates to HAML
 * Enjoy